dwjoris/XRTwin_CAD_model_alignment/README.md

 The functions are tested on the Cranfield Benchmark dataset and the ModelNet40 dataset.

-Training datasets for PointNetLK, RPMNet, ROPNet and PRNet can be found [here](https://vub-my.sharepoint.com/:f:/g/personal/menthy_denayer_vub_be/EgztyhoVz5JLianKSp7KcxEBhoGzQ2AWnmX_uOmPsXBKbQ?e=U3EBTC)
+Training datasets for PointNetLK, RPMNet, ROPNet and PRNet can be found [here](https://vub-my.sharepoint.com/:f:/g/personal/menthy_denayer_vub_be/EgztyhoVz5JLianKSp7KcxEBhoGzQ2AWnmX_uOmPsXBKbQ?e=U3EBTC).

+Results data, used to create graphs, can be found [here](https://vub-my.sharepoint.com/:f:/g/personal/menthy_denayer_vub_be/EgztyhoVz5JLianKSp7KcxEBhoGzQ2AWnmX_uOmPsXBKbQ?e=U3EBTC).

 # Documentation
 The __main__ files allow to execute the experiments performed.